Stepping Hill Hospital

 Stepping Hill Hospital is in Stockport, Greater Manchester, England.
 It is managed by Stockport NHS Foundation Trust.

 History

-The facility was first established on Stepping Hill as the Stepping Hill Poor Law Hospital in December 1905.
-The facility became a military hospital during the First World War and joined the National Health Service as the Stepping Hill Municipal Hospital in 1948.
+The facility was established as the Stepping Hill Poor Law Hospital in 1905.
+It became a military hospital during the First World War and joined the National Health Service (NHS) as the Stepping Hill Municipal Hospital in 1948.

-In an incident which began in July 2011, 3 patients were found to have been unlawfully killed by poisoning at the hospital.
-The United Kingdom's first prostate cancer operation using a hand-held robot was undertaken at the hospital in March 2012.
+In a poisoning incident which began in 2011, three patients were found to have been unlawfully killed at the hospital.
+The United Kingdom's first prostate cancer operation using a hand-held robot was undertaken at the hospital in 2012.

-The Duchess of Gloucester officially opened a new medical and surgical centre built at a cost of £20 million in October 2017.
+A new medical and surgical centre built at a cost of £20 million was officially opened by the Duchess of Gloucester in 2017.